 Article Value Based on Reuse

 The value of any particular article can be measured by the number of times it is used to resolve an issue.
 If we are linking articles to incidents, we can easily calculate the reuse count.
-As we move to Phase 3 - Leveraging, of the KCS adoption, measuring the reuse of articles becomes much more difficult because customers using the article through self-service do not link articles to incidents nor do they show much interest in answering the oft-asked question, "Was this article helpful?"
+As we expand into the Build Proficiency phase of the KCS transformation, measuring the reuse of articles becomes much more difficult because customers using the article through self-service do not link articles to incidents nor do they show much interest in answering the oft-asked question, "Was this article helpful?"
 To assess the value of individual articles in a self-service model, we have to infer value based on a number of factors.

 - Page views

 - Customer feedback (Member experience indicates that customers provide feedback on a tiny percent of articles viewed: 1-2%)

 The second perspective is the value of the collection of articles.
 Even though a specific article may not be the resolution to the issue, an article about a similar issue may provide some insight or remind us of an approach or diagnostic technique that we know but had not thought about.
 The frequency of reference is extremely valuable and hard to measure.

 The indicators for the value of the collection of content can be calculated based on the rate of customers' use and success with self-service.
 More specifically, support organizations often look at the subset of the self-service success rate that represents issues for which the customer would have opened an incident had they not found an answer through self-service.
 This is often referred to with the unfortunate vocabulary of "call avoidance" or "case deflection."
 This avoidance or deflection view represents a vendor-centric view of support, not a customer-centric view.
 A customer-centric view does not avoid or deflect customers; it promotes customer success through the path of least resistance and greatest success - for the customer!

 How Good is Good Enough?